-The accuracy of the test results depend on the fact that the sample should be taken from the area that that be chosen for cultivation.

-(s. yellow box)
+The accuracy of the test results also depend on you.
+The samplers must be taken in a suitable manner. (s. yellow box)

 Nematodes Studies

 Nematodes of the pratylenchus species can damage the strawberry plant by piercing or penetrating the root system of the fruit.
 This causes the plant to suffer due to the fact of a destroyed supply system.